 Conciliation is the process of settling a dispute in an agreeable manner.
 It is a method by which a neutral person meets with the parties to a dispute and explore how the dispute might be resolved.
 However, he may deliver his opinion as to the merit of the dispute in necessary cases.
 There is a slim difference between mediation and conciliation and they are used interchangeably in some jurisdictions.

 Arbitration is a method involving one or more neutral third parties who are usually agreed upon by the disputing parties and their decision is final.
 The decision arrived at by the arbitrator(s) is called an award, and same is enforceable like a Court’s judgment.
 The principal legislation dealing with arbitration in Nigeria is Arbitrators and Conciliation Act, Cap.
-A18, LFN 2004.
+A18, LFN 2004. click on the picture at your left or right hand side for more stories.

 MULTI-DOOR COURT HOUSE